orstavik/JoiComponents/book/chapter11_iframe/2_Problem_ClickJacking.md

 with just a random advertisements, and equivalent technical vetting by both the advertisements agency and the trusted web site you are visiting, could invisibly and silently expand its code *outside* the designated area of that `<iframe>`?
 What if this "overflowing `<iframe>`", this invisible overlay of your web page now received all your keystrokes and mouse/touch gestures?
-What if WYSINWYG?

 ## Problem: UI redressing, clickjacking and `<iframe>`

 If somebody could "redress" the UI of the web site you are visiting, they would easily be able to:
-1. make you *think* you are still at the trusted web site doing what you intended to do, while
+1. make you *think* that you are still interacting with the trusted web site, while
-2. in reality interacting with a completely different web site that is stealing your keystrokes and "clickjacking" you.
+2. in reality a completely different web site is stealing your keystrokes and misdirecting your network navigation.

 Client-side, `<iframe>` would be one of many natural place to launch such an attack.

 1. If the source of an `<iframe>` on a web site could be altered, such as if the `<iframe>` for example could contain a small piece of user generated HTML, CSS and/or JS code, and
 2. if the `<iframe>` could overflow its given view frame/layout area on screen,
-3. then the content of an `<iframe>` could invisibly place itself above all the rest of the page and clickjack the user.
+3. then the content of an `<iframe>` could invisibly place itself above all the rest of the page and "clickjack" the user.

 That is why:
-1. **The layout of an `<iframe>`** is locked down with fixed `width` and `height` properties.
+1. **The layout of an `<iframe>`** is strictly bound to its `width` and `height` properties.
 2. The content of an `<iframe>` can **not overflow**, never ever.
 3. If an `<iframe>` contains more content than can be fitted within its fixed `width` and `height`, then this content can only be accessed by *scrolling* inside the `<iframe>`.
-4. `<iframe>`s are their own "scroll-browsing contexts", that as long as they're content is bigger than their layout frames need their own scrollbars.
+4. `<iframe>`s are their own "scroll-browsing contexts".
+As long as their content is bigger than their layout, then `<iframe>`s need their own scrollbars.

 ## Problem: SecretSizeIframe